 Don’t hesitate to take a break and take some photos!

 Once you’ll get to the Tibumana Waterfall parking, you’ll have to leave your car or motorbike there and continue walking for about 10-15 minutes.
 There are a few small shops near the parking where you can buy water or refreshments.
 I would suggest bringing your own water since the prices here are double.

 If you are planning to visit Tibumana Waterfall you have only two options: either you rent a motorbike or take a guided tour.
 I will give you more details below.

 Renting a motorbike in Bali is easy.
 Just ask at your accommodation and they’ll most probably have motorbikes for rent.
 If not, ask at hotels or guesthouses nearby.
 The price to rent one motorbike for one day in Bali is around 50,000 IDR, depending on your negotiation skills.

 Take a guided tour

-TIP: Although renting a car is hustle free and you can definitely split costs with some friends, I love exploring new places by motorbike.
+Another alternative would be to rent a car with a driver.
+Although renting a car is hustle free and you can definitely split costs with some friends, I love exploring new places by motorbike.
 It gives you the freedom to stop wherever you want to admire the views or just rest for a while.
 Also, it is the cheapest alternative.

 Tibumana Waterfall Bali entrance fee